sotetsuk/argdcls/README.md

 # Argdcls

-A simple tool to use dataclass as your config
+A simple tool to use dataclass as your config.

 ## Usage